-Would you help us to raise funds for Save The Waterberg Rhino, who are combating anti-poaching, and other community projects in this region?
+Would you help us to raise awareness for Save The Waterberg Rhino, who are combating anti-poaching, and other community projects in this region?

 TWT have already held three annual Waterberg Trust Challenge Rides.
-Those who took part were able to observe a number of white rhino living on Ant’s Nest game reserve, while being updated on anti-poaching initiatives by Tess and her husband Ant Baber who is leading the six-day ride.
+Those taking part this year observed a number of white rhino living on Ant’s Nest game reserve, while being updated on anti-poaching initiatives by Tess and her husband Ant Baber who generously hosted the six-day ride.

-The team then crossed the Waterberg hills on horseback, traversing Lapalala Wilderness managed by Anton Walker, who also appears in this film.
-He cares for wildlife reintroduced to the area thirty years ago by his father, the author and conservationist Clive Walker, seen here speaking to TWT riders in 2016:
+The team crossed the Waterberg hills on horseback, meeting Clive Walker, a leading South African conservationist who appears in this film.
+He began reintroducing wildlife to the area forty years ago, becoming Chairman of the Endangered Wildlife Trust.
+He can be seen here speaking to TWT riders in 2016:

-Riders will also get the chance to visit the Lapalala Wilderness School where teenagers from Vaalwater attend residential courses on wildlife conservation sponsored by TWT.
+Riders also visited Lapalala Wilderness School where pupils from Vaalwater attend residential courses on conservation sponsored by TWT.
 Students testify how this experience changes their outlook on life, giving them an appreciation for their environment and the future of South Africa’s wild animals.
 The children take their enthusiasm into the community whose support is essential if poaching is to be combated.

-After thirty-two hours in the saddle, the ride will end at the Palala River on Jembisa private game reserve.
-Before leaving, riders hope to visit Lethabo Kids Club in the local township of Lesiding that minister to the poorest of the poor and ensure all children attend primary school.
+After thirty-two hours in the saddle, the ride ended at the Palala River on Jembisa private game reserve.
+Before leaving, riders visited Lethabo Kids Club in the local township of Lesiding that ministers to the poorest of the poor and ensures all children attend primary school.

-50% of funds raised by the sponsored ride are going to Save The Waterberg Rhino and 50% to support community projects that uplift the people and place of the Waterberg.
+50% of funds raised by the sponsored ride go to Save The Waterberg Rhino and 50% to support community projects that uplift the people and place of the Waterberg.

 WHAT YOU CAN DO TO HELP: